-During the MOP/RMP term, MACH Energy will prioritise construction of the eastern outer batters of the Eastern Out of Pit Overburden Emplacement to the final landform profile (Plan 3).
+During the MOP/RMP term, MACH Energy will continue to prioritise construction of the eastern outer batters of the Eastern Out of Pit Overburden Emplacement to the final landform profile (Plans 3A and 3B).
 The emplacement landform would be developed in 10 m lifts to enable more rapid establishment of the final surface levels, as waste rock placement progresses more rapidly than the alternative of construction in 20 m emplacement lifts that takes significantly longer to develop, and also requires longer to reshape.